Alternator Selection Criteria

 When do we need a larger than stock unit?

 So, how do we know when a larger alternator than the stock unit is needed?
 First we have to determine if the stock unit is working properly and is putting out the amps listed in the specs for the unit.
 Our Buicks came with CS144 alternators that are capable of delivering 120 amps if needed.
 The factory matched this alternator quite well for our cars and it can handle the load in most instances.
-Factory specs are around 75- 80 amps @ idle (750-850rpms) during normal operating temps and 120amps at 1800rpm (55-60mph) cruise.
+Factory specs are around 75- 80 amps @ idle (750-850rpms) during normal operating temps and 120amps at 1800 engine rpm (55-60mph) cruise.
 This can vary a little so don’t go out and buy a new one because you can only get 74 amps at idle out of yours.

 This is a good place to state that amperage specs for alternators are normally shown versus alternator shaft rpm.
 Given that the alternator pulley is smaller than the crank pulley, the alternator is turning faster than the engine rpm.
 This ratio may vary from car to car, but, the normal ratio range is usually between 2.5 and 3.0 to 1.
 On our cars, it is close to 2.8-1 when one takes the time to measure the diameters of both.
 This means an idle speed of 800 rpm will produce an alternator shaft speed of ~2240 rpm.
 Keep this in mind when looked at the graphs provided by the alternator manufacturer and don't be misled by claims otherwise.
+See the CS-144 alternator graphs below.

 Now, let's look at the graph provided by Delco for its CS series alternators.
 As mentioned before, this graph depicts amperage vs alternator shaft rpm and not engine rpm.
 For our cars, multiply the engine rpm by 2.8 and use that number on the X-Axis of the below graph.

-Now, if you are running a serious aftermarket sound system with large amplifiers, then you may well have charging issues at idle if you are parked under the conditions listed above.
 Remember that most system specs are rated near maximum volume and you may not normally operate in this range.
 Still, it is wise to do some research and determine exactly what is suggested for similar set ups and plan accordingly.

 If you are running an original alternator, or one with a lot of years and/or miles on it, it is probably not meeting the original specs and if you are running a lot of additional equipment, it would probably be a good idea to look at an unit with more potential output when a replacement is made.